There are two main types of kidney transplants: Living Donor Transplants and Deceased Donor Transplants.

 Management of obstructive kidney diseases, preventing stone disease recurrence

-Creation of AV fistula, Central line and perma cath for long term haemodialysis
+Creation of AV fistula, Central line, and Permcath for long term hemodialysis

 Care of Vascular access

 Individualizing dialysis dose as per patient needs and Special emphasis on nutrition and physiotherapy

 Kidneys are the two bean-shaped organs, each about the size of a fist, located on either side of the spine at the bottom of the rib cage.
 Human beings have two Kidneys, which are responsible for several functions.
 The most important function is removing waste products and balancing fluid levels in the body.
 Other functions include regulating Blood Pressure, the production of the hormone ‘erythropoietin’ which controls the making of red blood cells, converting Vitamin D from sunlight for stronger and healthier bones.

 A kidney Transplant or Renal Transplant is the transfer of a healthy Kidney from one person into the body of a person who has little or no Kidney function.

 The loss of Kidney function, known as end-stage chronic kidney disease or Kidney failure, is the most common reason for needing a Kidney Transplant.
 Transplant improves the quality of life along with increasing the life expectancy of the patient.
 Post a Kidney Transplant, the patient can discontinue Dialysis, resume normal diet and fluid intake